By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People with Borderline Personality Disorder (BPD) experience intense emotional pain and lots of loss in their life.
 They never feel the faint breeze or the warmth of the sun in the springtime.
 For the Borderline the world is a place of hurricanes and scorching heat.
 Life is one horrific storm.
 They experience terrible loss.
-BPD may result in interrupted education, ruined or unstable relationships and frequent job loss.
+BPD may result in interrupted education, ruined or unstable relationships, and frequent job loss.

 BPD can look like Bipolar Disorder but while the Bipolar person may have months of depression and long periods of elevated mood or irritability the BPD person has all those mood changes in a single day.

-Borderline Personality Disorder (BPD) is an often overlooked and misunderstood mental health issues that get placed under the heading Personality Disorders.
+Borderline Personality Disorder (BPD) is an often overlooked and misunderstood mental health issue that gets placed under the heading Personality Disorders.
 BPD is coded on Axis II and viewed as long-standing and difficult to treat.
 Personality disorders often co-occur with other mental health challenges such as depression and Bipolar disorder.
 Because of the notion that a personality disorder is difficult, if not impossible to treat, there is a reluctance to give clients this diagnosis.

-Untreated BPD is viewed as a “pervasive” or inflexible pattern in life and includes four characteristics, unstable relationships, fuzzy self-image, impulsivity and lots of negative emotions.
+Untreated BPD is viewed as a “pervasive” or inflexible pattern in life and includes four characteristics, unstable relationships, fuzzy self-image, impulsivity, and lots of negative emotions.
 The DSM lists 9 “criteria” or symptoms the client might have but only requires 5 of those nine symptoms to make the diagnosis.
 In practice, this means a lot of judgment calls.

 Most people with Borderline Personality Disorder have some but not all of the “criteria” for the disorder.
 Gunderson suggests in his book that there are three distinct Levels of Borderline Personality Disorder based on the nature of your relationships with others.

 Children experience some mood instability as a normal part of growing up.
-We expect some BPD characteristic that will go away as they mature.
+We expect some BPD characteristics that will go away as they mature.
 As a result, children are almost never given a personality disorder diagnosis.
 When the BPD picture seems to be developing, the child may be described as having “Borderline traits.”
 Those with untreated BPD generally do not get better with age, the pain they experience grows.

 BPD begins in early adulthood and those “characteristics” or “traits” need to occur in multiple situations.
 This disorder, when treated, generally fades as the person gets older.
 Women make up 75% of those who get BPD diagnosis and frequently had a diagnosis of Bipolar Disorder prior to being diagnosed with BPD.
-This disorder is probably underdiagnosed in men because men act out, break laws and get caught abusing substances more often than women.
+This disorder is probably underdiagnosed in men because men act out, break laws, and get caught abusing substances more often than women.
 These other problems get diagnosed first and become the focus of treatment.

 Treatment for Borderline Personality Disorder is effective in reducing symptoms.
 Ten years after treatment half of those diagnosed with BPD no longer have enough symptoms to receive the diagnosis though they may continue to have some Borderline “traits.”